 Place the first cake layer on your cake stand, then cover with a layer of the cream filling.
 Place the next cake layer on top and repeat until you reach the fourth layer.

-Crumb coat the cake with a thin layer of frosting, then place in the refrigerator to set for about 30 minutes.
+Using a palette knife, crumb coat the cake with a thin layer of frosting, then place in the refrigerator to set for about 30 minutes.

 Pink Chocolate Ganache